 Stu loves the Dodge Charger, and I’m a big fan of “ridiculous” American cars, like this El Camino:

 I think both of us love the Red Room the best:

-We spent a good couple of hours looking around, and of course stopped off in the gift shop too, which has something for everyone – even if you’re not there for the cars.
+We spent a good couple of hours looking around; and of course stopped off in the gift shop too; which has something for everyone – even if you’re not there for the cars.

-After visiting the local pub – for some dinner, we got back to the B&B and chilled on the sofa and watched a film, before heading to bed.
+After visiting the local pub for some dinner, as recommended by our hosts.
+We got back and chilled on the sofa and watched a film, before heading to bed.